ShufflePerson/AimAhead/README.md

 ## Todo / Bugs
 *   Unable to change Aim Keybind
 *   Custom Listbox for Models tab and selecting the aim position.
+*   Anti-Jitter causing the Aimbot to lag behind.
+I highly recommend having it disabled for now.

 **Good Luck!**